BioKIDS home

 How do they behave?

-Cooper's Hawks are diurnal.
+Cooper's hawks rely on eyesight to locate prey, and therefore are diurnal.
 They spend much of their time sitting on a perch, waiting to ambush passing birds.
-Cooper's Hawks migrate yearly between their summer breeding grounds and their more southerly winter range.
+Cooper's hawks migrate yearly between their summer breeding grounds and their southern winter range.
+These birds are mostly solitary and will live with a mate only during the breeding season.
+(Rosenfield and Bielefeldt, 1993)

-We do not know much about how territorial Cooper's hawks are.
+We do not know much the territory size of Cooper's hawks.
 However, they do build their nests at least 0.7 to 1.0 km away from their neighbors.
+(Rosenfield and Bielefeldt, 1993)

 How do they communicate with each other?

-Cooper's Hawks communicate using vocalizations and displays.
-They probably use vocalizations more than visual displays, because their dense forested or woodland habitat prevents visual displays from being seen very far away.
-One study recorded 42 different calls made by females, 22 by males, and 14 by juveniles.
+Cooper's hawks communicate using vocalizations and displays.
+They probably use vocalizations more than visual displays, because their dense forest habitat makes it difficult to see visual displays from far away.
+It is estimated that there are 42 different calls made by females, 22 by males, and 14 by juveniles.
 Males have higher pitched voices than females.
+Cooper's hawks rely on their amazing eyesight to locate prey.

 What do they eat?

 Cooper's hawks eat mostly birds and small mammals.
 However, they also eat reptiles and amphibians when they are available.
 When hunting, Cooper's hawks usually perch in a hidden location and watch for prey.
 When they see prey, quickly swoop down and seize it.
-Bobwhites, starlings, blackbirds, chipmunks, and squirrels are common prey for Cooper's hawks.
-Their short, rounded wings make them very maneuverable flyers in dense, forested habitats.
-These hawks also chase prey on the ground, half running and half flying.
+Bobwhites, starlings, red-winged blackbirds, eastern chipmunks, and squirrels are common prey for Cooper's hawks.
+Their short, rounded wings make them very maneuverable fliers in dense, forested habitats.
+These hawks also chase prey on the ground by half running and half flying.
 The prey taken by an individual Cooper’s hawk depends on its size; larger hawks eat larger prey than smaller hawks.

 What eats them and how do they avoid being eaten?